 There is no general ship computer yet, although crewmembers can use a personal voice-activated computer for making log entries.
 It can only confirm commands through sounds, it does not return verbal answers.

-Tricorders work quite the same way as their counterparts is the other series, albeit less powerful.
+Tricorders are initially referred to as 'scanners'.
+They work quite the same way as their counterparts is the other series, albeit less powerful.
 Dr. Phlox has special medical tricorders, but also an imaging chamber (comparable to an MRI tunnel) for better internal scans (such a device may have been present in Sick Bay on TOS as well, but it was never seen until The Motion Picture).
 Phlox also relies upon electronic microscopes for diagnostics.
 The invention of hyposprays has eliminated the need for injection needles.
+Medical knowledge has reached a stage that many disease, such as lung cancer, can be cured easily.
 There is active exchange of medical therapies between species, yet there is still no cure available for many diseases.
-Fortunately, Dr. Phlox is also very skilled in homeopathic and natural medicine as alternative cures, although they sometimes seem a bit morbid (e.g. therapeutic leeches).
+Fortunately, Dr. Phlox is also very skilled in homeopathic and natural medicine as alternative cures; although the crew is often freaked out by some (e.g. therapeutic leeches), they are effective without exception.

 Lieutenant Malcolm Reed starts devising a way to get the ship quickly into defensive mode in the episode Enterprise: Singularity (#2.9) during season 2.
 He toys with the idea of naming it "Reed alert", before settling on "Tactical Alert", the precursor of "Red Alert" in other series.

 Most Starfleet members are familiar with holographic technology, but it is in an early stage and not available for military or recreational purposes (such as a holodeck).
 Some species, such as the Xyrillians and the Romulans, have adequate knowledge for large-scale application.
-Instead of a holodeck, the Enterprise crew often organises movie nights where they mainly watch 20th century movies.
+Instead of a holodeck, the Enterprise crew often organizes movie nights where they mainly watch 20th century movies.
 They also play regular basketball tournaments.

 Starfleet Uniforms look like military jumpsuits and are blue in color.
-Specific colored parts indicate to what section crewmembers belong.
+They carry the logo of the ship, and specific colored parts indicate to what section crewmembers belong.
 The spandex uniforms are not seen until the formation of the Federation.